ppy/osu-wiki/news/2018/2018-03-28-project-loved-week-of-march-25th.md

 *written by ::Kaifin::{ user=2596942 }*

 After a number of requests for more ::09kami::{ user=443031 } maps in Loved, we are finally delivering with [Platinum](https://osu.ppy.sh/beatmapsets/449225), a large set featuring guest difficulties from several notable mappers!
-The set features big names such as ::rrtyui::{ user=352328 } and ::yf\1bmp::{ user=1243669 } as well as a perfect top diff by 09kami himself.
+The set features big names such as ::rrtyui::{ user=352328 } and ::yf_bmp::{ user=1243669 } as well as a perfect top diff by 09kami himself.
 If you're looking for a perfectly crafted technical mapset with several different difficulties with different interpretations of the song, this one's for you!

 [![](/wiki/shared/news/2018-03-28-project-loved-week-of-march-25th/osu/eiya.jpg)](https://osu.ppy.sh/community/forums/topics/721043)